SUMMER is HERE - and so are the harmful rays produced by the sun! Spending time outdoors? Don't forget the sunscreen and these summer sun safety tips:

 The sun’s rays are usually strongest between 10 a.m. and 4 p.m.
 If you are outside, find shade from a structure, a leafy tree, or a sun umbrella for protection.
 Also, try to arrange your schedule so that you can take advantage of the early morning and late afternoon for your outdoor activities.

-A lot of people like to tan on the beach or in a tanning salon, but tanning is never safe.
+A lot of people like to tan on the beach or in a tanning salon.
 A tan happens because your body is trying to protect itself and prevent further skin damage.
-Your skin darkens because it creates a wall of darker pigment called melanin which acts as a sunscreen to protect from the sun’s harmful rays.
+Your skin darkens because it creates a wall of darker pigment called melanin, which acts as a sunscreen to protect from the sun’s harmful rays.
 Ultraviolet rays can damage the DNA of unprotected skin and lead to mutations that can cause cancer.
 Even sunbeds or tanning booths almost triple your chances of developing melanoma, a sometimes fatal skin cancer.
 The best way to decrease your risk of developing skin cancer is to avoid tanning.

 We are here when you need us!
 Patient First is able to evaluate and treat a wide range of illnesses and injuries.
 You can visit any Patient First center from 8am to 8pm, every day of the year – no appointment is needed.